xiangyazi24/me/content/course/Kara.md

 math: mathjax
 ---
 ## The Father
 Every semester I teach Karatsuba algorithm by [Anatoly Karatsuba](https://en.wikipedia.org/wiki/Anatoly_Karatsuba) in the first or second lecture.
-Well, to impress my student how a normal task like integer multiplication can be improved by clever algorithms.
+Well, to impress my students how a normal task like integer multiplication can be improved by clever algorithms.
 I still remember the "Aha" moment of reading the algorithm.
 By using a small trick to save one multiplication in each stage, we can achieve a faster algorithm!

 ## The Daughter
 But that is not the only Karatsuba having impact on me.
 When I was a PhD student, one thing I worked on is to use a computational model called Chemical Reaction Network (CRN), to compute real number.
 The Number that I extremely interested in computing was Euler's $\gamma$, which can be defined as